brcourt/docker-projects/troubleshooting/README.md

 * iputils-ping
 * net-tools

-To use, make sure to use docker run specifying the nett, pid, and ipc namespaces of the container you want to troubleshoot
+To use, make sure to use docker run specifying the net, pid, and ipc namespaces of the container you want to troubleshoot
 ```bash
 docker run --it -netd=container:<container-id> -pid=container:<container-id> --ipc=container:<container-id> bccourt/testing:tshoot
 ```